juristr/juristr.github.com/_posts/2013-03-19-will-i-really-miss-google-reader.md

 ## Conclusion

 Sounds like they have me already, right?
 Not yet, but I'm quite satisfied in using the service for only a couple of days now.
-I had some minor issues in getting logged in on the Android client, but I assume that's due to the high number of requests they're now getting due to the GReader shutdown notice.
+I had some minor issues in getting logged in on the Android client, but presumably that's due to the high number of requests they're now getting due to the GReader shutdown notice.
 The product looks really very promising, I like the mobile client and I have all the imaginable customization possibilities I like and liked to have with GReader:

 - mark as read while scrolling over articles
 - mark all as read